 Tell us a little about yourself.

-Why did you chose to come to Brown?
+Why did you choose to come back to Brown?